xapp/SFSymbol-Icon-Template/README.md

 SFSymbol Icon Template produces a 32pt icon, which can be used for:

 - iOS Action Extension (iOS 15 only);
-- Quick Action (UIApplicationShortcutIcon);
+- Quick Action Shortcut;
-- TabBar (UITabBarItem).
+- TabBar.

-While any custom SF Symbol is supported by iOS 15, this template contains special "Guides", which make  icon size is limited to 24pt and might be drawn in low
+While any custom SF Symbol is supported by iOS 15, this template contains special "Guides", which make icon draw at 1:1 pixel perfect 32pt.